Erich-Reitz/noro/README.md

 - build: `nimble build`
 - test: `nimble test`

+### Using Compilier
+- run by: `./noro <file>`
+    - will generate linux x86 assembly at `./asm/out.asm`
+        - may need to create asm folder
+    - the `runasm.sh` script will compile and link with some C functions.

 ### Testing
 The program used for testing can be viewed at `tests/test.nim`.
 The program will automatically execute each test case, invoking the lox program with a specific test file located at `tests/<testname>/<testname>.lox`.
 The expected output is in the same folder, at `tests/<testname>/<testname>.out`.